BaitingLuo/CWL_example/example2/README.md

 ### Required inputs
- - fetch_raw_data : a csv file.
-In this example, a subset of iris dataset is used.
+ - fetch_raw_data : data/data.csv; in this example, a subset of iris dataset is used.

 ### Generated outputs